cerule7/LambdaGators/README.md

 In the application window, type any combination of the three parts above into the textbar and hit enter and Voila!
 Alligators and Eggs appear!

+Click the next button to perform the first step of reduction on your function.
+The illustration will update.
+After this you can keep clicking next until the expression is completely reduced or you can click the previous button to go back a step in the reduction.
+Finally you can repeat the whole process with a new expression.
+To quit, click the exit button.

+Have fun illustrating lambda calculus!